Wonders Made by Man

 Wonders Made by Man is one of the two books written by Lomas Longstrider, the famous traveller.
 This book records nine man-made wonders of the known world, while the second book records seven natural wonders.

 In the books, Valyrian roads are mentioned to be listed as the fourth of the nine wonders.
-Seven other wonders have been confirmed, though in unknown order.
-They are:
+Six other wonders have been confirmed, though in unknown order.
+The confirmed wonders are:

 - The Valyrian roads.

 - The three bells of Norvos, Noom, Narrah, and Nyel.

 - The Long Bridge of Volantis, the longest bridge in the world.